+Triad City Beat is a free, weekly publication that was founded in 2014 by Brian Clarey, Jordan Green and Eric Ginsburg.
 Triad City Beat exists to chronicle the Triad cities as low-cost incubators of innovation, sustainability and creativity.
 We publish smart reporting and writing that recognizes the intelligence of our readers.
 An informed citizenry is the lifeblood of democracy, and we take our responsibility seriously to provide good journalism to hold economic and governmental powers accountable, both locally and across North Carolina.
-Culture binds us, and we commit to provide lively and vital coverage of food, music and the arts in Greensboro, Winston-Salem and High Point.
+Culture binds us, and we commit to provide lively and vital coverage of food, drugs, music and the arts in Greensboro, Winston-Salem and High Point.
 We unapologetically focus on the cities, and won’t shrink from defending LGBT rights, racial justice and an urban sensibility.
 We carry the flag for no party or faction, and fiercely defend our editorial independence.

 Publisher/Executive Editor: Brian Clarey

 An alt-weekly veteran of more than 20 years, Brian studied journalism at Loyola University New Orleans and wrote for the Gambit before moving to the NC Piedmont Triad.
 He has been covering this market in publications like the News & Record, Our State, O. Henry magazine and Yes Weekly since 2000.

 Managing Editor: Sayaka Matsuoka

 Sayaka joined the alt-weekly world in 2014 when she interned for TCB.
 After moving to the Triangle and garnering bylines in Indy Week and Durham Magazine, she moved back to Greensboro and now covers culture and news.
 Her work has appeared on Rewire, Bitch, Bitter Southerner and the Audubon Society.

 Art Director: Rob Paquette